dylan-lang/opendylan/documentation/getting-started-ide/source/preface.rst

 Chapters in this guide
 ======================

-The first chapter in this guide covers how to use Open Dylan from the command-line and how to use DIME (Dylan Interaction Mode for Emacs).
-The remainder of the guide is dedicated to doing development with the IDE (on Windows only).

 The early chapters on the IDE give you a quick tour of the application development cycle under Open Dylan, using the Reversi example for illustration.
 In these early chapters we come across most of the Open Dylan development tools.
 Later chapters examine those tools more directly, and provide a broader view of the development process in Open Dylan.

-:doc:`console`, shows how to use Open Dylan from the command-line.

 :doc:`quick-start`, shows how to build a standalone executable application in Open Dylan.
 It discusses the